Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Large- limit

 and then integrate back.
 The derivatives are

 Using either method, we find the free energy in phase A to be

 In the tables below we summarize the important quantities in each phase.
-See Figs. \ref{fig:phaseA} and \ref{fig: PhaseB} for plots of the support of the spectral function and the phase diagram near the ungapped-gapped transition for each ungapped phase.
+See Fig.~\ref{fig:phaseA} and Fig.~\ref{fig: PhaseB} for plots of the support of the spectral function for each ungapped phase and the phase diagram near the ungapped-gapped transition.

-\section{Gapped Phase}
+\subsection{Gapped Phase}

 In this phase the saddle points lie on an open contour.
 The \emph{gap} develops about the negative real axis, similar to that in the Gross-Witten-Wadia model.
 The gapped phase can be studied by using the resolvent, which is defined as